• 25 Mar, 2026

 The Mental Shift

-Messner later reflected that Antarctica forces confrontation with silence.
 Mountains demand attention through danger.
 Antarctica demands endurance through emptiness.

-And they were only halfway across.
+They were only halfway across.

 3. The Breaking Point on the Polar Plateau